-Preceptorship in Theatre (Theatre major/minor; Sr. standing; permission of department)
+Preceptorship in Performing Arts (Jr/Sr. standing or instructor's permission)

-In this course a student assists in teaching a course, directing a show, conducting research, or managing a project or the summer theatre program in close collaboration with a faculty or staff member in the Theatre and Dance Department.
-It may include planning, tutoring, managing and oversight responsibilities, production administration, or other related tasks.
+In this course, a student assists in teaching a course, directing a show, conducting research, or managing a project or the summer theatre program in close collaboration with a faculty or staff member in the Performing Arts.
+Course work responsibilities may include planning, tutoring, managing and oversight responsibilities, production administration, or other related tasks as assigned by the instructor.